HyphenateInc/hyphenate-react-native/README.md

 - full loading

 ## SDK
-> React-native SDK is modified due to different browser environment from web SDK.
-Web SDK is not suitable for direct use under react-native environment, please refer the following steps for react-native SDK integration.
+> React-native SDK is modified due to different browser environment from Hyphenate web SDK.
+Hyphenate web SDK is not suitable for direct use under react-native environment, please refer the following steps for react-native SDK integration.

 ### How to integrate?
 1. Copy App/Lib/WebIM.js and App/Lib/WebIMConfig.js